-At first glance, Inula Helenium, which is the scientific name for elecampane plants, looks like a common sunflower.
-This is not surprising since both of them belong to the same plant family, Asteraceae.
-Unlike the common sunflower which was brought to Europe from the Americas, elecampanes are native to Eurasia and they have been used as food and medicine for different health conditions since ancient times.
+Elecampane is also known by its scientific name, Inula Helenium, and looks like a common sunflower.
+This is not surprising because both of these plants belong to the same plant family, called Asteraceae.
+It also has nicknames such as horse-heal and elf dock.
+Unlike the common sunflower, which was brought to Europe from the Americas, elecampanes are native to Eurasia, were naturalised in the North Americas and they have been used as food and medicine for different health conditions since ancient times.

 History and Tradition